SUWS of the Carolinas, is a life-changing wilderness-based treatment center for children, adolescents, and teens struggling with autism.

 Types of Treatment Offered at SUWS of the Carolinas

 Medication management: When it comes to autism spectrum disorder, there is no specific medication that is able to treat the core symptoms.
 However, some types of medication may be able to help a young person with this condition function better on a daily basis.
 If your child is struggling with a co-occurring disorder, he or she may be prescribed medication to control the presence of any distressing symptoms.
 All medication used will be a joint decision between you and your child’s psychiatrist, with whom your child will meet on an as-needed basis.
-Our psychiatrist is available to meet with students at base camp every other week in the fall, winter, and spring, and every week in the summer.
+Our psychiatrist is available to meet with students at base camp as needed.
 Additionally, we have a registered nurse on staff and all of our field staff are trained in medication administration.

-Group therapy: Group therapy in the Approach Program at SUWS of the Carolinas uses concrete approaches and is strongly focused on social skills development.
+Group therapy: Group therapy at SUWS of the Carolinas uses concrete approaches and is strongly focused on social skills development.
 Some possible group topics may include communication skills, self-awareness, hygiene, and self-care.

 Family therapy: Throughout the duration of a student’s stay at SUWS, parents will participate in weekly calls with a therapist who will update them on their child’s progress and treatment status.
 Because we firmly believe that family members should also be making positive changes in their lives, we also provide a two-day family workshop for parents, which is designed to foster awareness of their own behaviors.
 We also offer a 10-week series of webinar classes where parents can learn more about wilderness therapy, autism, and the treatment process.